May 10 2016

 Product standardization has been instrumental in breaking down trade barriers and enabling companies to enter global markets.

-- The procurement of compatible parts from international sources enables company to decrease their overhead and offer competitive pricing.
+- The procurement of compatible parts from international sources enables companies to decrease their overhead and offer competitive pricing.

 - Regulated import and export requirements eliminate a lot of the hassle of international transactions.

-- Standardized technical specifications in steel fabrication has allowed companies around the world to collaborate seamlessly on residential, commercial, scientific and relief projects.
+- Standardized technical specifications in steel fabrication have allowed companies around the world to collaborate seamlessly on residential, commercial, scientific, and relief projects.
 Over a million companies worldwide implement the ISO's steel fabrication standards.

 Consumer Safety and Satisfaction

 As research concerning the efficacy and potential hazards of consumer products is made public, the ISO responds with an updated standardization protocol.

 - Consumer confidence increases as products evolve to become safer, more reliable, and of better quality.